-Mike Camarota – President (Holland)
+Mike Camarota – President (Hudsonville)

 Mike is on the board for the local Holland Boys and Girls Club of America.
 The Boys and Girls Club of America has over 4,000 club facilities in the US providing local children with a safe place to learn and grow.
 The children benefit from ongoing relationships with caring adult professionals through life-enhancing programs and character development experiences which provide them with hope and opportunity.

-Kelli Gierz – Marketing Lead (Holland)
+Kelli Gierz – Marketing Lead (Hudsonville)

 Kelli is on the fundraising board for CASA of Kent County, an organization that “empowers everyday citizens to become appointed members of the Kent County court system in order to act on behalf of abused or neglected children as they pass through the family court system.”

-Andrew Munschy – Shipping Manager (Holland)
+Andrew Munschy – Shipping Manager (Hudsonville)

 Andrew has been a volunteer for the Wheatland Music Organization since he was 10 years old.
 Andrew tells us how he got started volunteering at Wheatland.
 “How I got started is all about my family’s roots, the festival started in 1974 and my father first attended in 1977, and to this day the only festival my parents missed since they began was in 1980 because I was born that weekend.”